mirsaidl/mirsaidl/README.md

 # Hi there, I'm @mirsaidl 👋

 ## :man_technologist: About me
-As a devoted *AI Engineering* student, I'm enthusiastic about expanding my skills and staying updated with the latest technologies.
+As a devoted *AI Engineer*, I'm enthusiastic about expanding my skills and staying updated with the latest technologies.
 I'm eager to experiment with emerging trends in the field and creatively apply them to push my boundaries.

 ## 👀 My Interests